 Comment: You have to be really biased to look at this data and conclude that supplements are a waste of time, and probably harmful.
 You can only really reach that conclusion if you believe all the ‘adjustments’, based on a subjective judgement, are valid.
 The main question that the survey set out to answer was ‘do supplement takers have a higher or lower mortality risk?’
 The answer to that question is that they have a lower risk, which generally reduces over time, with the exception of iron.
 One judge of whether the books have been rightly or wrongly cooked is common sense.
 For example, in the main analysis vitamin D, which is well established to reduce mortality, is shown to do just that.
 By the final analysis, the one that hit the headlines, the reverse is true.
 This is exceedingly unlikely and certainly makes me very suspicious of the validity of the ‘adjustments’.

 Anyway, bad news does sell newspapers better than good news so you can understand the media using these kind of scare headlines.
-I am, however, somewhat interested from a cautionary point of view in the strongest negatives, being iron, folic acid and possibly copper.
-Copper is an antagonist of zinc and I’ve always made a point to supplement at least ten times more zinc than copper.
+I am, however, somewhat interested from a cautionary point of view in the strongest negatives, being iron, What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising… and possibly copper.
+Copper is an antagonist of What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… and I’ve always made a point to supplement at least ten times more zinc than copper.
 I think that is a wise precaution.
 Also, post menstruation, women need less iron, not more.
 I recommend post-menopausal women not supplementing more than 10mg of iron unless you are proven to be anaemic.
 Folic acid, while good for younger women, could potentially be bad in higher doses for older women, especially if taken on its own and if you live in a country, like the US, where folic acid is added into flour.
 The reason for this is that, while folic acid stops healthy cells becoming pre-cancerous cells, there is evidence that it might be encourage pre-cancerous colo-rectal cells from growing into full blown cancer cells.

-I recommend supplementing no more than 200mcg unless you’ve been tested and have, for example, a raise homocysteine level.
+I recommend supplementing no more than 200mcg unless you’ve been tested and have, for example, a raise Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… level.
 For more on this see my blog on folic acid and cancer The line I read in the papers and the press release that a) you can get all the nutrients you need from a well-balanced diet; b) don’t take supplements unless there’s a strong medically-based cause for doing so because of the potential to cause harm is just propaganda.
 In my books and newsletters I continue to give medical science-based reasons to supplement, and ample evidence of non-existent harm.
 In thirty years in this field I have yet to see a serious adverse reaction, let alone a death, attributed to a vitamin supplement, and many people saved.
 The other point made is the negative media reports is that ‘more is not necessarily better’.